Feeling deflated by disharmony among your agile team members? Or uneasy about project estimations that don’t reflect true project requirements?

-We’ve been there, but we’ve found a better way… It’s Planning Poker, an Agile estimation technique that offers a more effective way to estimate work.
+We’ve been there, but we’ve found a better way… It’s Planning Poker, an Agile estimation technique created by Mountain Goat Software that offers a more effective way to estimate work.

 It’s the worst, right?

-Assigning time-frames to product development tasks can evoke a surprising level of anxiety within a team.
+Assigning time-frames to software development tasks can evoke a surprising level of anxiety within agile teams.
 And, adhering to those time-frames, which are often set using arbitrary criteria by a person who typically isn’t expected to produce the deliverable, can create tension, panic, and burnout.

 That’s not good.
 Let me tell you about a better way…